CUBRID/cubrid-manual/en/sql/schema/index.rst

 *   *index_name* : Specifies the name of the index to be dropped.
 If omitted, a name is automatically assigned as *i_<table_name>_<column_names>*.
 *   *table_name* : Specifies the name of the table whose index is dropped.

-The following is an example of dropping an indexe:
+The following is an example of dropping an index:

 .. code-block:: sql